web-platform-tests/interop/2022/README.md

 # Interop 2022

-_This is a copy of the [Interop 2022 RFC](https://github.com/web-platform-tests/rfcs/blob/master/rfcs/interop_2022.md)._
+_This is a copy of the [Interop 2022 RFC](https://github.com/web-platform-tests/rfcs/blob/master/rfcs/interop_2022.md) with some minor updates._

 ## Summary